alessandro-gentilini/52things/chapters/Bentley_1.md

 data.

 This also allows people to focus on solving particular sub­problems.
 So how you will select the datapoints can be changed, and improved.
-Or you can change the the types .
+Or you can change the types.
 You can also drop a new step into the toolchain with relative ease.
 Maybe you need to add a fudge­factor to all your readings as a pre­processing step, but after you have selected your datapoints.
 All this can be done without making anything else work differently.